 This loved social hub in the heart of the town of Marburg is a classic Queensland timber hotel, originally built as a single storey venue in 1881 – yes, back when locals would arrive on horseback or even with a horse-drawn cart.
 A second story was added near the end of the century.

 In more recent decades, since the 1940s in fact, the pub has been run by the Bowden family and still is to this day.
 The Marburg Pub’s front veranda overlooks the main street in town and sits opposite Scotland Yard Antiques, and other quaint shops, making this a popular weekend drive destination.
-Pull up a chair on the rear deck or in the leafy area garden for one of publican Matt’s fantastic burgers and a cold one!
+Pull up a chair on the rear deck or in the leafy area garden for a fantastic burger and a cold one!

 The Rising Sun, Rosewood